Before we look at the changes in SharePoint 2016, specifically with regard to SharePoint farm topology, let’s have a glimpse at the previous version.

 If we plan to build a farm, we only need to determine each server’s role in the farm topology.

-And the Microsoft SharePoint team gives us 6 predefined server roles we can chose when setting up our farm, as in the figure below:
+And the Microsoft SharePoint team gives us 6 predefined server roles we can choose when setting up our farm, as in the figure below:

 Figure SEQ Figure \* ARABIC